2811Yash/AI-Tutor/README.md

 Enable voice input for accessibility

 👨‍🏫 Developed By
-Built with 💡 by Yash Patil using open-source tools, Agno agents, and Gemini AI to simplify science education.
+Built with 💡 by Yash Patil and Madhav Mali using open-source tools, Agno agents, and Gemini AI to simplify science education.